jmtcsngr/npg_qc_docs/NPG_SeqQC/users_manual.rst

   Figure: Preliminary fail

-Other users of the application will not be able to see the widgets for QC, but will be able to see preliminary decisions marked as stripped colours.
+Other users of the application will not be able to see the widgets for QC, but will be able to see preliminary decisions marked as striped colours.

 .. figure:: images/08_preliminary_window.png
   :height: 100px